Mae Hong Son

 Mexican sunflowers fields (Dok Buatong)

-About 90 kilometers south of Mae Hong Son city is a large mountainous area called Doi Mae Ukhor where, during the month of November and December, wild sunflower blossoms blanket the fields giving the illusion of sparkling gold lakes.
+About 90 kilometers south of Mae Hong Son city is a large mountainous area called Doi Mae Ukhor where, during the months of November and December, wild sunflower blossoms blanket the fields giving the illusion of sparkling gold lakes.
+(Seasonal only!)

 A motor-boat trip on the Pai river to the border